 - Buy products with certified organic and fair trade ingredients whenever possible

-So where do you buy green beauty products?
+So where do you find/purchase green beauty products?
 Great question!
-You can check out My Favourite Online Green Beauty Shops post for all the details.
+You can check out My Favourite Online Green Beauty Shops post for all the details of where I love to shop.